zsquareplusc/mpy-repl-tool/README.rst

       -c COMMAND, --command COMMAND
                             execute given code on target
-      -i, --interactive     drop to interactive shell at the end -u USER, --user USER  response to login prompt -w PASSWORD, --password PASSWORD
+      -i, --interactive     drop to interactive shell at the end --reset-on-connect    do a soft reset as first operation (main.py will not me executed)
+      --reset               do a soft reset on the end -u USER, --user USER  response to login prompt -w PASSWORD, --password PASSWORD
                             response to password prompt